|Pills not shown at actual size.|

 Sensipar® should not be used in adult patients with CKD who are not on dialysis because of an increased risk of low calcium levels.

 Important Safety Information

-- Sensipar® treatment should not be started if you have low calcium levels.
+- Sensipar® (cinacalcet) treatment should not be started if you have low calcium levels.
 Ask your doctor about the normal ranges.
 Life threatening events and fatal outcomes associated with low calcium levels have been reported in patients treated with Sensipar®, including in children.

 - Before starting Sensipar®, tell your doctor if you are taking medication to prevent seizures or have had seizures in the past.
 Report any seizure episodes while on Sensipar® therapy.

 - Very infrequent cases of low blood pressure, worsening heart failure, and/or abnormal heart rhythm (arrhythmia) have been reported in patients with impaired heart function taking Sensipar®.